jbandela/leveldb_cross_compiler/README.md

 See <http://ayende.com/blog/161409/leveldb-windows-it-aint-a-love-story>.

 ##What does this depend on?
-This depends on cross_compiler_call found at <https://github.com/jbandela/cross_compiler_call>.
-The cross_compiler_call library is a header only library that works on Windows and Linux and uses C++11 to make it easy to integrate code written that is written using different compilers or uses different standard libraries.
+This depends on cppcomponents found at <https://github.com/jbandela/cppcomponents>.
+The cppcomponents library is a header only library that works on Windows and Linux and uses C++11 to make it easy to integrate code written that is written using different compilers or uses different standard libraries.
 For example on Windows, you can write code in g++ and easily call it from Visual C++.
 On linux you can write code in clang with libc++ and call it from g++.

 ##Will it work with my compiler?
-cross_compiler_call which this library uses requires excellent C++11 support especially for variadic templates.
+cppcomponents which this library uses requires excellent C++11 support especially for variadic templates.
 This code has been tested with
 Microsoft Visual Studio 2013 Preview, Mingw g++ 4.8.1 on Windows and g++ 4.7.2 and clang++ 3.4 with libc++ on Linux.
 Make sure to include
 `-std=c++11` with g++ and clang++

 ##How do I build code that uses this library?
-1. Make sure you have `cross_compiler_call` in your header search path.
-You can download from <https://github.com/jbandela/cross_compiler_call>
+1. Make sure you have `cppcomponents` in your header search path.
+You can download from <https://github.com/jbandela/cppcomponents>
-	- You can use the `-I /path_to_cross_compiler_call` flag
+	- You can use the `-I /path_to_cppcomponents` flag
 	- If using a Visual C++ project add that to the Visual C++ Include files directories

 2. Include `leveldb_interfaces.h` in your `.cpp` file